aptech/docs/docs/CR-h5read.rst

 Format
 ----------------
-.. function:: h5read(fname, dname)
+.. function:: h5read(fname, dname[, dims[, offset]])

-			  h5read(fname, dname, dims)
-			  h5read(fname, dname, dims, offset)

     :param fname: a name of the HDF5 file.
-    :type fname: String
+    :type fname: string

-    :param dname: a name of the data set in HDF5 file. e.g. "/mydata".
+    :param dname: a name of the data set in HDF5 file. e.g. :code:`"/mydata"`.
-    :type dname: String
+    :type dname: string

-    :param dims: where N is the number of dimensions in the dataset, the dimensions of data to read.
+    :param dims: where *N* is the number of dimensions in the dataset, the dimensions of data to read.
     :type dims: Nx1 vector

-    :param offset: where N is the number of dimensions in the dataset, the data to skip.
+    :param offset: where *N* is the number of dimensions in the dataset, the data to skip.
     :type offset: Nx1 vector

 Examples